 - Paprika, to sprinkle on top

 Place your raw eggs in a large and wide saucepan and cover with at least 2 inches of COLD water.
 Place the pan over high heat until it reaches a boil.
-As soon as it reaches a boil, add in 1 tablespoon salt and 1/2 teaspoon baking soda.
-Turn off heat, cover, and let sit for 20 minutes.
+As soon as it reaches a boil, add in 1 tablespoon salt and boil for exactly 1 minute.
+Cover pan, remove from heat, and let sit for 17 minutes.
 Remove the eggs from the pan and submerge in an ice bath.
 Let cool for 5 minutes.
 Gently crack the egg shells (make sure the majority of the shell is cracked) and gently begin removing the shells.
 If shells aren't coming off easily, crack and return to ice water.
 As needed, dunk eggs in an out of water to remove any shell slivers.
 You can also peel them under running cold water.

 Slice the eggs in half lengthwise and remove the yolks.
 Place yolks in a medium sized bowl.
 Either press the yolks through a medium sized sieve OR beat until smooth using hand mixers.
 Add in the remaining ingredients: mayo, apple cider vinegar, dijon mustard, Worcestershire sauce, 1/4 teaspoon salt, 1/4 teaspoon pepper (add salt and pepper to taste), sugar, cayenne pepper, and 2 tablespoons of finely chopped herbs.
 Taste filling and adjust seasoning to personal preference.